MattPickard/Project_Portfolio/Loan Fraud Detection Project/README.md

 **ROC AUC Score:** 0.890

 The Receiver Operating Characteristic (ROC) curve displayed above illustrates the trade-off between the true positive rate (TPR) and the false positive rate (FPR).
-The ROC curve is typically paired with the Area Under the Curve (AUC) score, which measures the classifier's ability to distinguish between positive and negative classes.
+The ROC curve is typically paired with the Area Under the Curve (AUC) score, which measures the classifier's ability to distinguish between positive and negative classes by calculating the area under the ROC curve.
 An AUC score of 0.5 indicates performance equivalent to random guessing, whereas a score of 1.0 signifies a perfect classifier.

 ---
 ### 2. True Positive Rate at 5% FPR: